Emergency Light Testing

 During lighting inspection and test of emergency lighting our engineers will check that your lighting meets the standard.

-All findings at any stage of testing will always be reported back to you and recorded appropriately in your emergency lighting log-book which is a requirement in the emergency lighting Code Of Practice.
+All findings at any stage of testing will always be reported back to you and recorded appropriately in your emergency lighting log-book.

 Convenient Light Testing

-The team at ECMS are available at your convenience so minimising any disruption to your business and we recommend conducting emergency lighting testing outside of office hours.
+Our team is available at your convenience so minimising any disruption to your business and we recommend conducting emergency lighting testing outside of office hours.

 Additionally, we guarantee all our work and we price competitively.

-To find out more about Emergency Lighting Testing call ECMS or drop us a line.
+To find out more about our emergency light testing service, call today or drop us a line.